SantiagoSpina25/SantiagoSpina25/README.md

 <pre>
 I'm Santiago Nicolás Spina, an Argentine programmer currently living in Málaga, Spain.
-I recently completed a Higher Technical Degree in Multiplatform Application Development (DAM), and I previously studied web development at Coderhouse.
+I have a Higher Technical Degree in Multiplatform Application Development (DAM), and I previously studied web development at Coderhouse.

 My favorite programming language is Java, and I'm currently focusing on backend development with Spring Boot.
 I also have experience building cross-platform mobile apps using Flutter.